dimagor/socraticswirlInstructor/README.md

 ##### Software Configuration

 The keys from parse.com are needed to configurate the software at both the student side (socraticswirl) and instructor side (socraticswirlInstructor).
-Each student will be assigned a unique id to initiate his/her socraticswirl software (https://github.com/dimagor/socraticswirl).
+Each student will be assigned a unique id to initialize his/her socraticswirl software (https://github.com/dimagor/socraticswirl).

 The Python program [uploadStudents.py] (https://github.com/dimagor/socraticswirlInstructor/blob/master/release/utility/uploadStudents.py) may be used to upload a student roster to the parse.com databases.
 Before the first use, you need to configurate it using the parse.com keys and application ids.